 The pink and cubic-looking garden gnome ties various marketing channels together, from print and online ads to a mobile gaming app to a 3D-printable version of the gnome.
 He even has his own hashtag, #bugazwerg (the German word “Zwerg” means gnome).

-We wanted to find out more about Germany’s biggest horticulture show and its mascot Karl.
+We wanted to find out more about Germany’s biggest horticulture show and the mascot hashtag campaign behind it.
 So went straight to the source and asked BUGA’s digital marketing expert Tabea Salzer a few questions.

 Digital Marketing Expert, BUGA